krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 AWS Global Accelerator creates two IPv4 static IPs when you create an accelerator by default.
 You can also request one additional IP in the case of needing an extra one for specific use cases like advanced routing or increasing availability and redundancy.

+AWS Global Accelerator solves this by providing you with two static IPs that are anycast from our globally distributed edge locations, giving you a single entry point to your application, regardless of how many AWS Regions it’s deployed in.
+This allows you to add or remove origins, Availability Zones or Regions without reducing your application availability.
+Your traffic routing is managed manually, or in console with endpoint traffic dials and weights.
+If your application endpoint has a failure or availability issue, AWS Global Accelerator will automatically redirect your new connections to a healthy endpoint within seconds.

 ### Auto scaling vs ELB